-We are applying our patented technology platform to build a portfolio of antibody therapies, therapeutic vaccines, and other antibody-based therapies in neurodegenerative diseases and other misfolded diseases, including AD, MSA, and ALS.
-The Company also plans to investigate additional synucleinopathies, including PD, DLB, FTLD, PSP, CBD and schizophrenia.
-These diseases share a common biologic cause - misfolded versions of proteins, that otherwise perform a normal function, become toxic and kill neurons, resulting in disease.
-ProMIS' technology platform is an example of the advances in drug discovery enabled by computational power, in silico discovery, and/or artificial intelligence.
+We are applying our patented technology platform to build a portfolio of antibody therapies, therapeutic vaccines, and other antibody-based therapies in neurodegenerative diseases and other protein-misfolding diseases, with a focus on Alzheimer's disease (AD), multiple system atrophy (MSA), and amyotrophic lateral sclerosis (ALS).
+The Company also plans to pursue additional synucleinopathies including Parkinson's disease (PD) and dementia with Lewy bodies (DLB), and schizophrenia.
+We believe these diseases share a common biologic cause - misfolded versions of proteins, that otherwise perform a normal function, becoming toxic and killing neurons, resulting in disease.
+ProMIS' technology platform enables drug discovery through a combination of protein biology, physics and supercomputing.
 We believe this platform provides a potential advantage in selectively targeting the toxic misfolded proteins with therapeutics or detecting them with diagnostics.

 We are developing a pipeline of antibodies aimed at selectively targeting misfolded toxic forms of proteins that drive neurodegenerative diseases without interfering with the essential functions of the same properly folded proteins.
 Our product candidates are PMN310, PMN442, and PMN267.
-Our lead product candidate is PMN310, a monoclonal antibody designed to treat AD by selectively targeting the toxic misfolded form of amyloid-beta.
-In light of research suggesting that misfolded toxic alpha-synuclein ("a-syn") is a primary driver of disease in synucleinopathies, our second lead product candidate, PMN442, shows robust binding to pathogenic a-syn oligomers and seeding fibrils in preclinical studies, with negligible binding to a-syn monomers and physiologic tetramers which are required for normal neuronal function.
-PMN267 is our third lead product candidate, which has been shown in preclinical studies to selectively recognize misfolded, cytoplasmic TAR-DNA binding protein 43 ("TDP-43") aggregates without interacting with normal TDP-43.
-Misoflded TDP-43 is believed to play an important role in the development of ALS.
-We also have a number of earlier stage preclinical development programs as discussed in the Business section of the Form 10 Registration Statement.
+Our lead product candidate is PMN310, a monoclonal antibody designed to treat AD by selectively targeting toxic, misfolded oligomers of amyloid-beta.
+In light of research suggesting that misfolded toxic a-syn is a primary driver of disease in synucleinopathies, our second lead product candidate, PMN442, shows robust binding to pathogenic a-syn oligomers and seeding fibrils in preclinical studies, with negligible binding to a-syn monomers and physiologic tetramers which are required for normal neuronal function.
+PMN267 is our third lead product candidate, which has been shown in preclinical studies to selectively recognize misfolded, cytoplasmic TDP-43 aggregates without interacting with normal TDP-43.
+Misfolded TDP-43 is believed to play an important role in the development of ALS.
+We also have a number of earlier stage preclinical programs as discussed in the Business section of the Form 10 Registration Statement.